JULIE A. ADKINS

 Press Release Announcement

-Seneca County Auditor, Julie A. Adkins, is reminding eligible homeowners to take advantage of the Homestead Exemption for real estate taxes.
-Homeowners who turn 65 years of age or older in calendar year 2023 or are totally and permanently disabled have until December 31, 2023, to file for the homestead exemption on their 2024 tax bill.
+Seneca County Auditor Julie A. Adkins reminds eligible homeowners to take advantage of the Homestead Exemption for real estate taxes.
+Homeowners who turn 65 years of age or older during calendar year 2025, or who are totally and permanently disabled, must file an application by December 31, 2025 to receive the exemption on their 2026 real estate tax bill.

-To qualify for the exemption, new applicants must not have a total Ohio Adjusted Gross household income exceeding $36,100 on their latest income tax return, with an exception for disabled veterans.
-The income restriction was introduced by the State of Ohio in 2013 and took effect in 2014.
-Notably, social security benefits are not included in Ohio Adjusted Gross income.
+To qualify, new applicants must have a total Ohio Adjusted Gross household income of $40,000 or less on their 2024 Ohio income tax return, with an exception for disabled veterans.
+The income requirement was enacted by the State of Ohio in 2013 and took effect in 2014.
+Social Security benefits are not included in Ohio Adjusted Gross income.

-Past recipients of the homestead exemption are not required to reapply, and those who received the exemption in TY2013 are grandfathered, exempt from household income restrictions even if they sell their current home and purchase another residence in Ohio.
+Homeowners who are already receiving the Homestead Exemption do not need to reapply.
+Additionally, those who received the exemption in 2013 or earlier are exempt from the household income requirement, even if they sell their current home and purchase another residence in Ohio.

 Frequently Asked Questions: